cjtotheg/wx_apple/README.md

 1) For analytics purposes later.
 To see what locations people are searching for.
 2) So that the security features built into Rails like CSRF protection are active.

+Objectives:

+Coding Assignment

+Requirements:
+Must be done in Ruby on Rails
+Accept an address as input
+Retrieve forecast data for the given address.
+This should include, at minimum, the current temperature (Bonus points - Retrieve high/low and/or extended forecast)
+Display the requested forecast details to the user Cache the forecast details for 30 minutes for all subsequent requests by zip codes.
+Display indicator if result is pulled from cache.

+Assumptions:
+This project is open to interpretation
+Functionality is a priority over form
+If you get stuck, complete as much as you can

+Submission:
+Use a public source code repository (GitHub, etc) to store your code Send us the link to your completed code